yushabadri/yushabadri/README.md

 <h2> Hi, I'm Farshad! 👋 </h2>

-- 📚 I'm constantly learning and staying updated on Backend technologies + DevOps tools
+- 📚 I'm constantly learning and staying updated
 - 💬 If you have questions about web development or any aspect of building web applications, don't hesitate to reach out.

 <h4> How to reach me: <span style="color:orange"> 🕽 </span></h4>